Mentallo: Powers and abilities

-Marvin Flumm is a mutant with weak psychic powers which he has had augmented through scientific means throughout his criminal career, often times being provided by the Fixer.
+Marvin Flumm is a mutant with weak psychic powers which he has had augmented through scientific means throughout his criminal career, oftentimes being provided by the Fixer.
 Mentallo boasts telepathy able to read the thoughts of any human mind within an approximate five mile (8 km) radius.
 He has the ability to project "mental bolts" at opponents, create psionic screens to protect himself from psychological assault, control the bodies and minds of other sentients, communicate telepathically, cast mental illusions and psychically possess the bodies of others.
 Mentallo has difficulty focusing his powers on moving targets.
 He is unusually vulnerable to psionic attack unless he erects a mental screen.
 He is also mildly telekinetic, once shown floating off the ground and again when erecting an invisible barrier to deflect heavy rain from himself.

-Mentallo wears a modified S.H.I.E.L.D. battle-suit.
-He has used various weaponry, including conventional firearms, rocket-guns, and a "sonic whammer" which projects intense vibratory blasts.
-He usually wears headgear that augments his normally weak abilities into something more much more powerful.
-The Fixer's device created for him called the Psycho Helmet also protects him against telepathic feedback, background noise, and psionic assault from other telepaths.
-The Fixer has supplied him with "electronic masks" (or "servo-pods") which adhere to victims' faces and place them under Mentallo's control.
-The Fixer's "mentascope" enables Mentallo to use his psionic power to locate and attack victims from afar.
-Mentallo is capable of flight via the Fixer's "anti-grav propellant unit" or "flying discs" and has also used a tank that can bore through the ground.
-He has also utilized technology to further bolster himself numerous times, usually through the help of other geniuses, for various ends.
-Such as accessing billions of minds across the world or controlling the simple consciousnesses of titanic creatures.